Bobby Kottarakkara

-Bobby Kottarakkara (11 March 1952 – 3 December 2000) was an Indian actor who acted in Malayalam films.
+Abdul Azeez (11 March 1952 – 3 December 2000), Better known by his Stage Name Bobby Kottarakkara was an Indian actor who acted in Malayalam films.
 He was born to Pareedkunju Ravuthar in Kottarakkara.
 He began his acting career on stage.
 He made his film debut with Mucheettukalikkaarante Makal.
 Bobby soon became a well-known actor.
-He performed in around 300 roles in a variety of films, some of which are such as Mazhavilkavadi, Kannezhuthi Pottum Thottu, Golanthara Vartha, Kaazhchakkappuram and Chithram.
+He performed in around 300 roles in a variety of films, including: Mazhavilkavadi, Kannezhuthi Pottum Thottu, Golanthara Vartha, Kaazhchakkappuram and Chithram.
 He also acted in several TV serials.

 It was during the filming of Vakkalathu Narayanankutty that Bobby died of a massive heart attack in December 2000.
 The film had Jayaram and Mukesh in the main roles and was released a few months after his death.